aave-starknet-project/aave-starknet-bridge/README.md

 # L2 AAVE rewards

-This project aims to provide a bridge for staticATokens such that the rewards for the token can be collected on Starknet and the tokens themselves can be bought and sold without having to pay the high gas cost on Ethereum.
+A staticAToken bridge to Starknet for cheap AAVE rewards collection and token exchange.

 ## Architecture